weld-project/weld/api/examples/python/hello_weld/tutorial.md

 ## Weld Background

+Before diving in further, let's discuss how Weld operates.

 Weld uses a lazily evaluated API to build up a computation without actually executing.
 In other words, Weld does not actually execute any code until it absolutely needs to (_e.g.,_ when printing a result to the terminal).
-This allows Weld to perform optimizations like loop fusion, where multiple loops can be fused into a single one by analyzing a built-up expression.
+This allows Weld to perform optimizations like loop fusion, where multiple loops over some data can be fused into a single loop by analyzing a built-up expression.

 The primary interface to Weld is `WeldObject`, which is a Python class which can keep track of a computation we have built so far.
-We will use `WeldObject` to make the operations in `HelloWeldVector` lazy, _i.e.,_ they do not produce a result except when printing the vector.
+We will use `WeldObject` to make the operations in `HelloWeldVector` lazy, so they do not produce a result except when the a user prints the value of the vector.

 Weld registers computations using a special _intermediate representation_ (IR); think of it as a small functional programming language that can capture parallel programs.
-We won't discuss the IR in depth in this tutorial, but we will need to use it in order to express what we want to do with our vector.
+We won't discuss the IR in depth in this tutorial, but we will need to use it in order to express computations on our vector.

 ## Initializing

 Let's start off by initializing our vector.
 We need to do a few things here:

-1. Track the vector the user passes in as the "initial vector"
+1. Track the vector the user passes in as the "initial vector".
-2. Create a new `WeldObject`, which we will use to track the computations on the vector
+2. Create a new `WeldObject`, which we will use to track the computations on the vector.

 Replace the `__init__` implementation with the following: